 Have you created a Ruby gem for building command-line apps recently?

-You can test them, along with the ones I’ve listed here, by creating your next useful Ruby gem and contributing to open source software.
+You can test them out, along with the ones I’ve listed here.